nicklim011213/AOTW_Week5/README.md

 This week I have decided to make some changes to better fit my schedule.
 Now I can choose optional days as my schedule allows and I must make 5 commits with only 1 counting per day.
 This should help free up my schedule.
+Initially I choose to make the weekends
+to be optional but having 2 days of my choice is better for my schedule

 ---